c-alcantara/bight/README.md

         https://newsapi.org (in progress)
         Google Translate API (Free): "https://translate.googleapis.com/translate_a/single?client=gtx&sl="...

-3. You MUST place the keys+assistant ID in the root in a keys.ts file in the format:
+3. You MUST place the keys+assistant ID in the root in a keys.ts file

-        export const keys: { [key: string]: string } = {
-        assistantID: '', // OpenAI Assistant ID
-        openKey: '', // OpenAI
-        voiceKey: '', //ElevenLabs
-        // newsKey: '' //newsapi
-        };

 5. Make sure Code Retrieval and Code Interpreter are set to ON